 Boswell is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Boswell have a very low rate of college education: just 8.79% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Boswell has a very low overall level of education: only 8.79% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Boswell in 2022 was $27,086, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $108,344 for a family of four.
 However, Boswell contains both very wealthy and poor people as well.